lwlsw/Deja-Vu/README.md

 No dependencies, just make package (make clean package)

 ## Note
 If you take code from this repository please link it, or my [twitter](https://twitter.com/Litteeen) to your project
+You may not redistribute this source code or packages from it
+You may not use this project to make profit like money